This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “AGC”.

 9. What is the value of modulation index m, for overmodulation?

 c) m > 1

 Explanation: When the modulation index m is greater than 1 i.e. m > 1 it is called overmodulation.
-It generates modulation with distortions in the envelope of the modulated signal which makes difficult to recover the information.
+It generates modulation with distortions and overlapping in the envelope of the modulated signal which makes it difficult to recover the information.

 Sanfoundry Global Education & Learning Series – Analog Communications.